andrewlee1807/Weights/README.md

 # Weights
-This repository is storage all weights
+This repository is storage all weights in release

+# Storage some data table
+Time series from electric energy